 Regarding its meaning, it has traditionally been associated with the white of the mountain range, the blue of the sea, the red of the blood shed by the martyrs of independence, and a solitary star, representative of the unique and indivisible State that is Chile.

-Similarly, other versions suggest that the flag could be inspired by the one used by Mapuche warriors during the Spanish conquest, as described in the epic poem "La Araucana", written by the poet and soldier Alonso de Ercilla in the sixteenth century.
-In canto XXI of the poem, it can be read how, when describing the march of Mapuche troops, he refers to the waving of a flag held by the warrior Talcahuano "...covered with tall feathers, very lush, followed by his fighting people, with blue, white and red bands across their chests ".
+Similarly, other versions suggest that the flag of Chile could be inspired by the one used by Mapuche warriors during the Spanish conquest, as described in the epic poem "La Araucana", written by the poet and soldier Alonso de Ercilla in the sixteenth century.
+In canto XXI of the poem, it can be read how, when describing the march of Mapuche troops, he refers to the waving of a flag held by the warrior Talcahuano "...covered with tall feathers, very lush, followed by his fighting people, with blue, white and red bands across their breasts ".

 Before the current flag was declared as the official flag, there were other versions, the first being that of the Old Fatherland (1812 to 1814), with a blue upper stripe; a white central stripe; and a yellow lower stripe, followed by the flag of the Transition (1817), which replaced the lower stripe with a red one.